-Other areas in the U.S. that don't observe Daylight Saving Time are Hawaii, American Samoa, Guam, Puerto Rico, the Virgin Islands.
-In Arizona, we just don't need another hour of sunlight!
-Read the history and see a time line about Arizona's relationship with Daylight Saving Time.
+Other areas in the U.S. that don't observe Daylight Saving Time are Hawaii, American Samoa, Guam, Puerto Rico, and the Virgin Islands—and until 2005, Indiana.

 Although cell phones and smartwatches have made manually updating the time on your devices almost obsolete when traveling, it can still be beneficial to know how to calculate the time in Arizona based on the Universal Time Coordinated.

 UTC is a time standard based on Earth's rotation that, like Greenwich Mean Time, measures the solar time on the Prime Meridian (0 degrees longitude) in London, England.
 The UTC is the standard for how to set clocks and understand time around the world.

 Since neither the state of Arizona nor the Universal Time, Coordinated observe Daylight Saving Time, Arizona is always UTC-7—seven hours behind the Universal Time.
 If you know what the UTC is, no matter what time of the year it is, you can always know you're just seven hours behind in Arizona.